 However sacred it may be, there is nothing that should come between a believer and his God.
 Nothing should become more important to a Christian, or be elevated to equivalent standing with Christ Jesus.
 When we were eternally saved by grace through faith in Christ, forgiven of our sin, declared righteous before God, positioned in Christ, indwelt by the Spirit, and made one with Him - nothing and no-one should be placed alongside Him - for there is nothing to compare with Christ's sacrifice on the Cross of Calvary for you and for me.

 If anything in our life has been placed above the truth of the glorious gospel of grace, let us remove it immediately and elevate Christ to His rightful position in our heart.

-Heavenly Father, what a lesson to learn that nothing should be allowed to compete with Christ's exalted position in my life and no-one should ever be elevated above my loving Lord Jesus Christ.
-Thank You for the many lessons we can learn from the history of Israel - the things to avoid, the way to behave, the need to trust Your Word, the importance to hold fast to the truth, and the blessing to be guided by Your Spirit.
-I pray that, day by day, I may call to remembrance Christ's saving work on the Cross and within my heart.
-I do not deserve Your grace, nor do I deserve to have my sin-debt freely paid for me.
-Heavenly Father, Your love has no boundaries and I am eternally grateful for Your gracious mercy and loving-kindness, which is new every morning.
-Thank You, in Jesus' name, AMEN.
+Heavenly Father, what a lesson to learn that nothing should be allowed to compete with Christ's exalted position in my life, and no one should ever be elevated above the Lord Jesus.
+Thank You for the many lessons I can learn from the history of Israel, the things to avoid, the way to behave, the need to trust Your Word, the importance to hold fast to the truth, and the blessing to be guided by Your Spirit.
+I pray that, day by day, I would learn from these lessons and live my life to Your glory and honour.
+In Jesus' name, AMEN.